-I’ve been a permanent resident for many years, and would like to finally apply for U.S. citizenship.
-However, a friend of mine told me about someone he knew who not only got denied citizenship, but got deported home afterward!
-Could this happen to me?
+If you’ve been a permanent resident for the required number of years, you may now be considering applying for U.S. citizenship.
+However, you may have heard stories of people who not only got denied citizenship, but got deported home afterward.
+Could this happen to you?

 It's possible to be denied citizenship and go right back to being a permanent resident.
 If, for example, the person fails the English exam or the U.S. government and history exam; cannot show that he or she was continuously resident in the U.S. for the requisite number of years; applied too early; or is otherwise ineligible to advance from lawful permanent residence to citizenship, the usual result would be that USCIS simply denies the application and the person goes back to life as it was before.